tlwt/yoctoDocker/README.md

 The full documentation is available at: https://yoctodocker.rtfd.io

+Build will be automatically triggered unless `[CI SKIP]` is written in the commit message

 ### Thanks to
 Only due to my colleagues Ahmad, Jan & Nithin I was able to set this build up.